tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 Con's:

-* Not real time, a polling period is typically 5 mins. which is good enough for low volume.
+* Not real time, a polling period is typically 5 mins.
 * You need to build or configure a periodic polling pattern at your side.
 * You cannot filter on which order events to receive, you will receive any order line change.
 * You cannot see what order event happened.